pollinico/TopOpt_jl/README.md

   <li><i>ft</i> is the type of filtering, ft=1 activates the sensitivity filter, ft=2 activates the density filter.</li>
 </ul>

+The Julia code provided in this respository uses an implementation of the Method of Moving Asymptotes (Svanberg, 1987), which is based on the GCMMA-MMA-code originally written by Prof. Krister Svanberg for MATLAB.
+The original code can be obtained from http://www.smoptit.se/ and is distributed under the GNU General Public License.

+For instructions on using and citing the GCMMA-MMA-code originally written by Prof. Krister Svanberg, please visit: https://github.com/pollinico/GCMMA-MMA-Julia.

 Extensions and improvements are welcome and strongly encouraged :smiley: